ahvblackwelltech/ahvblackwelltech/README.md

 ### Hi there 👋

 - Hey, I'm Ahvi!
-I'm a Technical Project Manager who is passionate about creating technology that elevate people.
+I'm a Technical Project Manager/Data Scientist who is passionate about creating technology that elevate people.

 - 🔭 I’m currently working on ...
 Lambda School Labs